SciRooPlot/SciRooPlot/README.md

 make

-The user needs to write an application that defines and saves the required plots (for inspiration see to app/MultDepSpec/).
-This app can be added in the CMakeList.txt file (similar to the apps "plot" and "create" already specified there).
-The framework ships with a simple command-line program that lets you easily generate plots from the files created by the user app.
+You can find a commented example on how to use the framework in tut/Example.cxx The framework ships with a simple command-line program that lets you easily generate plots from the plot definitions created by the user.
 If you source the .plottingrc in your .bashrc this program can be used from everywhere.
 For usage details and available options see plot --help.